Berserker-PD/amplicon-analysis/amp_seq/READ.md

 # Installing conda environment

-This is the workflow for amp-seq conda env
+This is the workflow for amp-seq using various tools and packages

-First we need to make the conda env to install packages
+First we need to make couple of conda env to install packages(QIIME)

 ```
 conda create -n amp_seq